 1. Making Insurance Accessible (MIA) – not accessible for me!

-I managed to obtain an online quote with the following:
+I managed to successfully obtain an online quote with the following companies:

 I think there’s two main definitions I would bring to your attention and I used the ones from the policy document of the company I have used.
 These examples are probably similar in most UK travel insurance policies but it’s advisable to read any policy you take out.